A Remark on Gelfand Duality for Spectral Triples: Introduction

 It should be remarked that Connes' distance formula has been systematically adopted by M.~Rieffel as the backbone of his notion of quantum compact metric space (see~\cite{Ri} and references therein).
 Although we present our result in the framework of Connes' spectral triples, it is likely that our ideas might find some application also in Rieffel's framework.

-In order to keep the length of this note as short as possible, we will refer to the literature for all the background material and only recall the basic definitions.
+In order to keep the length of this paper as short as possible, we will refer to the literature for all the background material and only recall the basic definitions.

-\subsection{Spectral Triples.}
+\subsection{Spectral Triples}

-Following A.~Connes' axiomatization (see~\cite{C, FGV,C17} for all the details), a \emph{compact spectral triple} $(\As,\H,D)$ consists of \begin{itemize} \item[a)] a unital pre-C*-algebra $\As$ (that is sometimes required to be closed under holomorphic functional calculus), \item[b)] a (faithful) representation $\pi: \As \to \B(\H)$ of the algebra $\As$ on a Hilbert space $\H$ and \item[c)] a \emph{Dirac operator}, i.e.~a (generally unbounded) self-adjoint operator $D$, with compact resolvent $(D-\lambda)^{-1}$ for every $\lambda \in \CC - \RR$ and such that\footnote{Here $[x,y]_\pm:= xy\pm yx$ denote respectively the anticommutator and the commutator of $x,y \in \B(\H)$.} $[D,\pi(a)]_{-}\in \B(\H)$, $\forall a \in \As$. \end{itemize}
+Following A.~Connes' axiomatization (see~\cite{C, FGV,C17} for all the details), a \emph{compact spectral triple} $(\As,\H,D)$ consists of \begin{itemize} \item[a)] a unital pre-C*-algebra $\As$ (that is sometimes required to be closed under holomorphic functional calculus), \item[b)] a (faithful) representation $\pi: \As \to \B(\H)$ of the algebra $\As$ on a Hilbert space $\H$ and \item[c)] a \emph{Dirac operator}, i.e.~a (generally unbounded) self-adjoint operator $D$, with compact resolvent $(D-\lambda)^{-1}$ for every $\lambda \in \CC - \RR$ and such that $[D,\pi(a)]_{-}\in \B(\H)$ for all $a \in \As$, where $[x,y]_\pm:= xy\pm yx$ denote the anticommutator and the commutator, respectively, of $x,y \in \B(\H)$. \end{itemize}

 A spectral triple is called \emph{even} if it is equipped with a grading operator, i.e.~a bounded self-adjoint operator $\Gamma \in \B(\H)$ such that:

 A spectral triple without grading is called \emph{odd}.